Giuseppe Morante: Biography and career

 He continued his service in the Italian Navy and in 1948 he was promoted to the rank of frigate captain before being given the rank of ship captain in 1955.
 He was assigned to lead a corvette squadron and was put in lead of Italy's naval supply lines.
 This is the period where he gained prominence in NATO, and soon became a naval attaché in Tehran, Iran.
 He was put in charge of the Navy Petty Officer School in Taranto in Brindisi.
 In 1963 he reached the rank of rear admiral before being forced to retire from active service due to his age in 1967.
-Despite being retired though, he was given the rank of (auxillary) Division Admiral.
+Despite being retired though, he was given the rank of (auxiliary) Division Admiral.

 He died on 8 April 1992 in Rome.